LauraCollard/data_science_portfolio/README.md

 - Natural Language Processing projects:

-  -[Detecting SMS spam](): predicting whether a text message is spam or legitimate with different models.
+  - [Detecting SMS spam](): predicting whether a text message is spam or legitimate with different models.
 The best performance is obtained with a Multinomial Naive Bayes model and a CountVectorizer approach.

 **Toolkit:** Python, Keras, Scikit-learn, Pandas, NLTK, TensorFlow, Matplotlib, Seaborn